Brunswick Heads is a pretty, peaceful and unspoilt coastal village that sits at the mouth of the Brunswick River, just 15 minutes north of Byron Bay.

 Brunswick Heads is alive with arts and crafts - in town, visit art galleries and pottery, textile and craft studios.
 Don't miss a visit to the mixed arts venue, Brunswick Picture House, which promises film, circus, live theatre, kids shows, cabaret and comedy, as well as a cafe adjoining.

 Surrounded by water, Brunswick Heads is an ideal destination for water activities.
-On the southern bank of the Brunswick River, there is a small marina and harbour for fishing boats and other water craft, offering easy access to the best water sports.
-Boating, kyaking and canoeing are popular here and Brunswick Heads is a sought after fishing destination, with easy to access spots and lots of options to fish from the boat in the river and ocean, as well as from the shores.
+On the southern bank of the Brunswick River, there is a small marina and harbour for fishing boats and other watercraft, offering easy access to the best water sports.
+Boating, kayaking and canoeing are popular here and Brunswick Heads is a sought after fishing destination, with easy to access spots and lots of options to fish from the boat in the river and ocean, as well as from the shores.
 Book in with local suppliers for diving and snorkelling at the marine park and dust off your surfboard to catch some waves at Brunswicks' surf break.
 Swimming in both the river and the ocean is safe and stunning.

 Walking / Cycling